VedaantS/VedaantS/README.md

 It can save the world, or it can destroy it.

-I want to use my knowledge of tech to make the world a better place.
+I try my best to use my knowledge of tech to make the world a better place.